 The 5 Greatest Servant Leaders of All-Time

 The greatest servant leaders of all-time illuminate famed management guru Peter Drucker’s disheartening quote.
 He wrote over twenty years ago, “We have a dearth of leadership.”
 This is even more true today.
 In contrast, it is not so for servant leaders.
+They consistently achieve great results.
 Consequently, we need more of them.

-Recently, in Davos, Switzerland the global business and political elite gathered for the World Economic Forum.
-The leaders discussed better economic news.
-Some concerns were also aired about income disparity and leadership distrust.
-Ironically, an Oxfam study reported that 82% of wealth generated in the last year went to the top 1% of our population.
-In addition, the Edelman’s Trust Barometer showed continued large-scale distrust of leaders in all areas around the globe.
+The Edelman’s Trust Barometer shows continued large-scale distrust of leaders in all areas around the globe.
 Trust in US institutions declined 37% across the board.
 In China, the trust level is perceived high.
 Yet, it is a government-directed response.
 China rates the trustworthiness of each of its citizens.
 Do you see the problem here?
 This world lacks people like the greatest servant leaders of all-time.

 Misconceptions about “Real” Leadership vs. the Servant Leaders